WebComponentsGuide/webcomponents.guide/learn/javascript/events-in-more-detail.md

 order: 4
 ---

-In the [previous section][events] we learned about `EventTarget` - the class that gives us an event system, with `addEventListener` and `dispatchEvent`.
-We also learned about the `Event` class which `EventTarget` takes and propagates to all listeners.

-In this section we'll learn about these features in more detail, covering some more advanced topics, techniques, and potential pitfalls you'll need to watch out for.
-It's a good idea to make sure you've got a good understanding of everything covered in the [previous section][events] before reading on.

 #### Adding multiple listeners

 The [previous section][events] showed how you can add an _Event listener_ with `.addEventListener()`, but you can add